+Target Population:

-Target Population: Serves as an open enrollment school of choice for all Hillsborough County students, regardless of race, gender, ethnicity, national origin, marital status or disability.
+Woodmont Charter School serves as an open enrollment school of choice for all Hillsborough County students, regardless of race, gender, ethnicity, national origin, marital status, or disability.
+Woodmont will also allow enrollment from any school district in the state whose child is not subject to a current expulsion or suspension to enroll his or her child.

+Curriculum Focus:

-Curriculum Focus: They implement the Charter Schools USA Education Model as the foundation of their academic programming since their opening year.
-Their Education Model aligns with the state adopted standards and supports the delivery of relevant and effective instruction.
+Woodmont Charter School has implemented the Charter Schools USA (CSUSA) Education Model as the foundation of academic programming since their opening year.
+The Education Model ensures alignment of their programming with state-adopted standards and supports the delivery of relevant and effective instruction.

-On March 25, 2021, a contract renewal review was conducted at SouthShore Charter Academy to review the school thoroughly and systematically.
-The review covered the educational program, organizational practices and business practices evident at the school and relevant to charter school law and the contract between the Hillsborough County School Board (HCSB) and the SouthShore Charter Academy Board.
-The Review Team comprised of district Charter Schools Office staff, as well as, district experts from Human Resources, Curriculum/Instruction, Assessment, and Business/Finance participated in the site visit review process.
+On March 8, 2021, a contract renewal review was conducted for Woodmont Charter School to review the school thoroughly and systematically.
+The renewal review covered the educational program, organizational practices, and business practices evident at the school and relevant to charter school law and the contract between the Hillsborough County School Board (HCSB) and the Woodmont Charter School Board.
+The Review Team comprised of district Charter Schools Office staff, as well as district experts from Human Resources, Curriculum/Instruction, Assessment, and Business/Finance.